flecsi/flecsi/doc/sphinx/src/user-guide/execution.rst

      flecsi::field<double>::accessor<ro, ro> f1,
      flecsi::field<std::size_t>::accessor<rw, ro> f2) noexcept { /* ... */ }

-Tasks must be declared ``noexcept`` because they are scheduled and executed indirectly and cannot throw exceptions.
+Tasks must be declared ``noexcept``: they are called asynchronously without any means of handling an exception.
-The first parameter, ``e``, specifies the execution space where the task runs.
+Here the first parameter, ``e``, specifies the execution space where the task runs.
-Available options include `cpu`, `omp`, `gpu`, or `accelerator`.
+Available options include ``cpu``, ``omp``, ``gpu``, or ``accelerator``.
-The `accelerator` space is flexible and will use the backend selected when compiling Kokkos (e.g., `Serial`, `OpenMP`, `CUDA`, etc.).
+The ``accelerator`` space is flexible and will use the backend selected when compiling Kokkos (e.g., CUDA, OpenMP, or serial), allowing the same task code to use different kinds of hardware.
-This allows users to target different hardware execution spaces without modifying the task code.
-If the execution space is not explicitly specified in the callee declaration, the task will default to CPU execution.
+If there is no execution space parameter, the task will default to CPU execution.

-The field references provided during the task launch are automatically converted into :ref:`field-accessors`.
+:ref:`field-accessors` are automatically converted from field references provided during the task launch.
-These accessor types grant access to the real data, potentially after hidden memory copies or device transfers, depending on the privileges set by the user.
+The field data they describe is placed in the correct memory space; ghost elements are updated if required by the privileges.

 Tasks can also handle collections of fields, using either ``std::vector`` or ``std::tuple``.
 For example, if all fields share the same type, a ``std::vector`` can be used to group them together: